 Staff to continue data extraction from identified materials and post sources to wiki; as more data is gathered, create a table with specific data points and corresponding milestone time periods for each so as to provide a uniform historical overview of the data from (say) March 2013 to the present

 IN PROCESS – first update provided on 15 August

+To be updated with most recent data from Deloitte/IBM when available.

+Staff to clarify whether data contained within Staff RPMs paper has been amdended to take account of incorrect operation of the TMCH by some registrars.
+If not is it possible

 Update numbers for Sunrise records (% of SMD files), especially for 2015 – and match these with the number of new gTLDs launched at those times